 |Average train duration||2 h 16 min|

-Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel, also known as the Chunnel, with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
-With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
-When you book your London to Paris train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).
+Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in continental Europe like France, Belgium and the Netherlands.
+Most Eurostar trains travel through the Channel Tunnel, also known as the Chunnel, between the UK and France.
+With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel from London to Paris in ultimate comfort coupled with modern, comfortable seats and large windows.
+When booking your Eurostar train to Paris from London, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).

 If you want to travel from London to Paris in a relaxing way, the train could be your best option, whether it’s for business or leisure.
 You get to explore the scenic countryside along the way, which goes a long way in quenching your thirst for adventure.To travel from London to Paris, you would board a Eurostar train.

 The construction of the Channel Tunnel at the end of the last century allowed direct rail links between two of Europe's great capitals.
 Trains depart from central London and arrive in the centre of Paris, making the train an plausible alternative to a flight.
 Direct trains from London to Paris make chic city breaks or business meetings easy to plan, with travel times on Eurostar services lasting just a little over two hours.
 Departure times from London range from early morning to mid-evening, the last train arriving in time for a nightcap in Montmartre.
 Santé!